DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "Ask a question.
 Do research.
 Form a hypothesis.
 Test that hypothesis.
 Analyze the data.
 Draw a conclusion.
 Repeat."

 > "Once you give governments power, They don't give it back."

+> I teach you the Superman, Man is something that is to be surpassed.
+What have ye done to surpass man?

 > "Nothing is to be taken seriously on the internet"